 Keratoconus: Alteration of the curvature of the cornea, which takes a conical shape.
-If I havekeratoconus in one or both eyes, necessarily, it means that I have lived a conflict in which I wanted or have actually achieved that people around me do not see what is inside.
-I do not want to see that I am weak, vulnerable, kind, etc. I try not to see myself as I am alive and I am not pretending to be one.
-Fear of being myself for fear of being rejected.
+If I have keratoconus in one or both eyes, necessarily, it means that I have lived a conflict in which I wanted or have actually achieved that people around me do not see what is inside me.
+I do not want to show that I am weak, vulnerable, kind, etc. Fear of being myself for fear of being rejected.
 Afraid to show my weaknesses.
 Inability to reveal my feelings.

 "Nobody protects me from what I see.
 My eyes are put under a protective wing. "